futurehood/DeCent-Core/README.md

 6. Clicking the listing will open the Manage App dialog, where the app can be launched or removed.
 7. DeCent-Messenger has been launched from a self-hosted DeCent-Core server instance.
 8. DeCent-Messenger can be used to communicate between devices with absolute privacy.

+## Notes On Security

+If you only intend to use DeCent-Core intermittently for short periods of time, say, to signal a peer connection and then shut down the DCNT server once the P2P connection has been established in your browser, you can probably use the system safely without a VPN or other protection if you must.
+The risk of opening ports increases exponentially as the length of time the port has been opened increases.
+Essentially, the more you expose your DCNT server to public networks, the more likely it is that it may eventually be identified and targeted in hacking attempts.
+If you rarely have your DCNT server online, and have only shared your address with trusted associates, there is reduced risk of running an unprotected connection.
+If you intend to run a DCNT server for longer periods of time, or perpetually, again, protecting your server is highly recommended.

+One final and important note on the topic of running an unprotected DCNT instance, if you do this, you will generate firsthand metadata about the connection with ISPs.

+Think of your DCNT address like a phone number, do not share your address with anyone that you don't trust, or don't know.

+This application is currently a ***usable prototype***.
+It is likely to contain bugs that make it insecure at this point in time.
+While the tech is theoretically completely sound, and seemingly works in reality, the system needs further development and security audits before it can be considered truly secure.

 </details>